mozilla/redash_client/README.rst

 Redash Python Client
 ====================

-A client for the re:dash API for stmo (https://sql.telemetry.mozilla.org)
+A client for the Redash API for stmo (https://sql.telemetry.mozilla.org)

 =======
 Install